Autism, SPD Hit Different Brain Areas

 “This is really important work,” said Sophie Molholm in an email to Bioscience Technology.
 An Albert Einstein College pediatric neuroscientist, Molholm was not involved in the paper.
 “There are very few studies on SPD, and we don’t yet understand what brain regions and neural pathways are implicated in the highly disruptive sensory processing issues that are experienced by individuals” with the disorder.
 The UCSF group “makes significant headway,” Molholm said.

 “Differentiating two diagnostic groups from each other and a control group, based on white matter microstructure pathology that correlates with sensory-based behavior, is an astonishing breakthrough,” said Temple University sensory processing expert Moya Kinnealey, also by email.
 Kinnealey was also uninvolved in the study.
 “This meticulously researched article demonstrates sensory-based behaviors are reliably traceable to white matter differences.”

 Building on earlier work

 SPD is tough to diagnose.
 More than 90 percent of autistic kids can display abnormal sensory behaviors.
-SPD is not yet listed in the Diagnostic and Statistical Manual.
+SPD is not yet listed in the Diagnostic and Statistical Manual of Mental Disorders.

 In the new study, the USCF group found kids with SPD show a greater brain disconnection than those with autism in some sensory-based tracts.
 And children with autism, not SPD, had flaws in brain connections critical for processing facial emotion and memory.